liuQuan98/APR/README.md

 ### KITTI

-For KITTI dataset preparation, please first follow the [KITTI official instructions](https://www.cvlibs.net/datasets/kitti/eval_odometry.php) to download the 'velodyne laser data', 'calibration files', and (optinally) 'ground truth poses'.
+For KITTI dataset preparation, please first follow the [KITTI official instructions](https://www.cvlibs.net/datasets/kitti/eval_odometry.php) to download the 'velodyne laser data', 'calibration files', and (optionally) 'ground truth poses'.

 Since the GT poses provided in KITTI drift a lot, we recommend using the pose labels provided by [SemanticKITTI](http://www.semantic-kitti.org/dataset.html#download) instead, as they are more accurate.
 Please follow the official instruction to download the split called 'SemanticKITTI label data'.